 That’s not a nice place to be in.

-I remember years ago being stuck in a long relationship from which I wanted to escape.
+I remember years ago being stuck in a long term relationship from which I wanted to escape because I was losing myself in that relationship.

 My family and friends were encouraging it, but I couldn’t get out.